 Darien DUI Drug Lawyer

-Law enforcement in Darien will usually have the person submit to a urine test which will detect any kind of drugs.
+Law enforcement will usually have the person submit to a urine test that will detect any kind of controlled substance.
 This will take a bit longer to obtain the results.
 Usually, those are warrant arrests and not on site.

-If you are facing penalties as a result of a DUI drug charge, it is important to consult with an experienced DUI attorney in Darien as soon as possible.
+If you are facing penalties as a result of a drugged driving charge, it is important to consult with an experienced DUI attorney as soon as possible.
 A knowledgeable Darien DUI drug lawyer can build a case to help minimize or dismiss any consequences you may be facing.

 Can I Get Charged With a DUI Even If The Drugs Are Prescribed?

 A person can be charged for a drug DUI even if the drugs are prescribed and the person is taking them according to the instructions of their doctor.
 That does not justify driving impaired in Connecticut in any way, however.
 An individual can be charged the same as if the drugs were illegal.
 To better understand this process after receiving a drug DUI, it is imperative to contact an attorney in Darien.